skynet-gh/skylobby/cryogen/content/md/pages/development.md

 One thing I want to do soon, is add a key customization UI, and some alternative configurations, so that my Starcraft friends can play the game.

+## GitHub Actions

+Based on the great example app [cljfx/hn](https://github.com/cljfx/hn) I added some GitHub actions to build the platform-specific [jars and installers](https://github.com/skynet-gh/alt-spring-lobby/releases/tag/v0.1.0) for Windows, Linux, and Mac.

 ## Future

 Since it's part of the lobby protocol, I do want to implement chatting sometime, despite the prevalence of discord.

 I need to add multiple servers and logins support, soon.

-Need to parse the `.smf` file more properly.
-Don't try to use `ordered-map` to parse the body, just use offsets and `ByteBuffer.wrap`.
-Then we can get the heightmap too.
+Need to parse the `.smf` file more properly in order to get the heightmap as well.
+Don't try to use `ordered-map` to parse the body, since it is unordered, just use offsets and `ByteBuffer.wrap`.

-I try to capture these in CHANGELOG.md
+I also try to capture these in [CHANGELOG.md](https://github.com/skynet-gh/alt-spring-lobby/blob/master/CHANGELOG.md).

 ## This Website

 To make these web pages, I used, you guessed it, another Clojure library called [Cryogen](http://cryogenweb.org/index.html).
 After a few false starts I figured out the URI paths and how to export to the [`gh-pages` branch](https://github.com/skynet-gh/alt-spring-lobby/tree/gh-pages) so it will be hosted here.
+I was also able to find examples of how to use [a GitHub action](https://github.com/skynet-gh/alt-spring-lobby/blob/master/.github/workflows/pages.yml) to build the page and commit to `gh-pages` automatically when `master` changes.
+This, along with running a local server as [described here](https://github.com/skynet-gh/alt-spring-lobby/tree/master/cryogen), makes the process fairly smooth.

+## Conclusion

+This project started out as scratching an itch with playing an open source game, but it turned into something of a survey of what's available from the Clojure community for making a desktop app in 2020.
+The creator of cljfx [has done a lot of work on this](https://vlaaad.github.io/year-of-clojure-on-the-desktop) so it's easier than ever.
+In some cases, you may be able to get away with an Electron app (which you could use ClojureScript for), but I think for an app like this, it is useful to run in a multithreaded manner, and to work more directly with the filesystem.
+I actually don't know if it's possible for an Electron app to do everything this app does, but I imagine there would be some friction.

+One thing I haven't touched on is interacting with native code directly using [JNI](https://docs.oracle.com/en/java/javase/15/docs/specs/jni/intro.html).
+I tried to use Java based solutions as much as possible, but I think it may be necessary for some thing like [Spring's unitsync](https://github.com/spring/spring/blob/8581792eac65e07cbed182ccb1e90424ce3bd8fc/tools/unitsync/unitsync.cpp) to generate consistent hashes of resources.
+I'm keeping an eye on the upcoming [Foreign Linker API](https://openjdk.java.net/jeps/389) related to this as well.

+To sum up, the ecosystem provides integrations with the wide variety of technologies needed for this project: [git](https://github.com/clj-jgit/clj-jgit), [7-Zip](sevenzipjbind.sourceforge.net/), [custom binary formats](https://github.com/smee/binary), [TCP](https://github.com/clj-commons/aleph) and the [message format](https://github.com/ztellman/gloss), [parsing HTML](https://github.com/weavejester/crouton), [parsing custom text formats](https://github.com/engelberg/instaparse), [executing Lua code](https://github.com/luaj/luaj), and even the obscure compression library [Squish](https://github.com/acmi/jsqush/).
+Chances are, there are libraries available that get you close to whatever you're trying to build.